JohnMachado11/Linked-List-Restaurant/README.md

 Restaurant food options organized and viewable by leveraging a custom built `Linked List`.

 In Computer Science, a `Linked List` is a data structure which stores objects called `Nodes`.
 Each `Node` consists of a data field as well as a "pointer" which references the memory location of the next `Node` it's linked to.
-Unlike a standard list or array, memory placement of `Nodes` are scattered through a computers memory which is why the pointer property of a `Node` is so important.
+Unlike a standard list or array, the placement of `Nodes` are scattered throughout a computers memory which is why the pointer property of a `Node` is so important.

 ---